It feels good to spend time in the sunshine, but it can take a toll on your skin.

 - Photodynamic therapy.
 First, you take a medicine that makes your skin more sensitive to light.
 Then your doctor will point a strong red or blue light at your skin to switch on the drug and destroy AK.

 The treatment you get for AK depends on your specific case.
 For instance, if you only have a few individual lesions, cryotherapy may be the best option.
-If your case is more widespread, your doctor will probably recommend a cream to apply to all sun-damaged areas.
+If your case is more widespread, your doctor will probably recommend a cream or gel to apply to all sun-damaged areas.

 Get Checked Out by a Dermatologist